 IMPORTANT NOTE: Cost share expenses must be reported to CAL FIRE on each invoice received.
-Back-up documentation for cost share must be kept by the grantee and must meet the same rigor as expenses claimed for reimbursement but need not be turned in to CAL FIRE.
-See also: "State Audit" section below, as well as Appendix D for additional information on documentation.
+Back-up documentation for cost share must be kept by the grantee for at least three years after the completion of the project period and must meet the same rigor as expenses claimed for reimbursement but need not be turned in to CAL FIRE.
+See also: "State Audit" section below, as well as Appendix C for additional information on documentation.